bikeshaving/crank/docs/WIP.md

 # Crank.js
 JSX-driven components with functions, promises and generators.

-Crank is a new React-like library for building user interfaces.
+Crank is a React-like library for building user interfaces.
 This is an early beta.
 A documentation website is coming soon as we dogfood the library.

 Crank is available on [NPM](https://npmjs.org/@bikeshaving/crank) in the ESModule and CommonJS formats.